photkosee/next-portfolio/README.md

 > A website showcasing personal projects and experiences deployed on github page, you can now visit the site [here](https://photkosee.github.io/next-portfolio/)

 ## Background
-Over the past few months, I have embarked on the journey of crafting my first portfolio website using React JS, opting to forgo the use of any CSS or UI library.
-As I strive for continuous improvement, the time has come to elevate my digital presence.
-In alignment with the technology stack employed during my ongoing software engineering internship, I have chosen Next.js as the foundation for this enhanced iteration.
+In the past few months, I've been diving into creating my first portfolio website using React JS, skipping the use of CSS or UI libraries.
+Now, it's time to amp up my online presence.
+Following the tech stack from my ongoing software engineering gig, I've picked Next.js and Tailwind CSS as the base for this upgraded version.

-I am excited to implement a dark mode, a feature I have not explored previously.
-Leveraging the capabilities of Shadcn UI, the implementation promises to be a seamless and enriching experience.
+I'm stoked about adding a dark mode, a feature I haven't played with before.
+Using Shadcn UI should make the implementation smooth and enjoyable.

-In a deliberate effort to deepen my proficiency, I have opted for the integration of TypeScript into the project, thereby enhancing both the clarity and maintainability of the codebase.
-This decision reflects my commitment to embracing versatile and robust technologies as I continue to hone my skills in the ever-evolving field of web development.
+To boost my skills, I've thrown TypeScript into the mix, aiming to make the codebase clearer and more maintainable.
+It's all about embracing versatile and sturdy tech in the ever-changing world of web development.

-Exploring a contact section with EmailJS for email functionality on a static site turned out to be simpler than expected with EmailJS.
-Additionally, integrating the Framer Motion library effortlessly enhanced animations without excess code.
-This journey was a delightful learning experience with new libraries.
+Adding a contact section with EmailJS for email stuff on a static site turned out to be a breeze.
+And tossing in the Framer Motion library effortlessly spiced up the animations without going overboard on code.
+This journey was a blast, exploring new libraries and learning along the way.

 ## Getting Started